-If you have been involved in a boating accident, immediately stop and asses any possible injuries.
+If you have been involved in a boating accident in Orange County, CA, immediately stop and asses any possible injuries.
 Contact authorities and emergency medical personnel if necessary.
 Seek medical attention immediately or as soon as possible, as many injuries are not obvious within the first few moments after a boating accident.
 Document the details of the accident as best as possible and take photos of all vessels and objects involved in the accident.
 Report the boating accident to the authorities.

 If you have been involved in a boating accident in the State of California, you will need to report the accident under the following circumstances: